-GDS Link Alternatives: What Mid-Market and SEA Lenders Should Evaluate Instead
+GDS Link Alternatives: What Lenders Should Evaluate Instead

 GDS Link is a respected enterprise loan decisioning platform.
 It’s the right answer for a specific buyer.
-That buyer is usually not a PH or SEA fintech, NBFC, BNPL provider, or cooperative running a lean credit team.
+That buyer is usually a tier-1 bank, not a fintech, NBFC, BNPL provider, multifinance, or cooperative running a lean credit team.

-If you landed here, you probably already got a quote (or couldn’t get one) and are now looking for decisioning platforms that fit a different budget and timeline.
+If you landed here, you probably already got a quote (or couldn’t get one) and are now looking for GDS Link alternatives that fit a different budget and timeline.
 This article gives you a direct, honest comparison.

 GDS Link wins at enterprise-grade decisioning for tier-1 banks with internal IT teams and multi-month implementation capacity.
-Most mid-market and SMB lenders in Southeast Asia are better served by a platform with published pricing, same-week activation, and a policy editor the credit officer can use without filing an engineering ticket.
+Most other lenders are better served by a platform that reads and analyses their loan documents at any quality, runs their credit policy on every application, prices on consumption sized to your operation on one short call, activates the same week, and lets credit and risk teams edit policy without filing an engineering ticket.
 Floowed fits that profile.
-So do Provenir (same enterprise tier as GDS Link), CRIF (strong in PH/SEA with bundled scoring), and FICO (heritage scoring with an enterprise decisioning layer).
-Read on for where each one wins.
+So do Provenir (same enterprise tier as GDS Link), CRIF (strong bureau depth with bundled scoring), and FICO (heritage scoring with an enterprise decisioning layer).
+Read on for where each one wins, and why Floowed still comes out ahead for most lenders.

 What Is GDS Link Best At?